36-3 Infiltration (Interlude: Br'er Rabbit)

 They're how you build momentum, after all.

 Armsmaster, it turned out, was as professional about footwear removal as he was about everything else, but not quite so efficient.
 It was almost comical, watching him struggle to figure out how to remove the boots.
 At a guess, he had never actually done it on any foot he wasn't controlling.
-There could be no perfect coordination of upper and lower limbs towards this task, because the lower limbs in question belonged to somebody who had no more what to do in this situation than he did.
+There could be no perfect coordination of upper and lower limbs towards this task, because the lower limbs in question belonged to somebody who had no more idea what to do in this situation than he did.

 I hadn't needed help with taking off my boots since I was four, in a warm and wonderful little apartment in a city that no longer existed, or five, in a somewhat beaten up little house in a city I had never visited.